 Boston Bobbin had just moved from their home in downtown Boston to downtown Quitman and I hadn’t been in the store in a long time, so I browsed among the bolts of fabrics.
 The owner’s husband, Jack McCullers struck up a conversation with me.
 We chatted for a while and the subject turned to sewing lessons offered in the store.
 I mentioned my discovery that sewing garments was fast becoming a lost art, and Jack confided that they were hoping to add some general sewing classes to their schedule, but couldn’t find a teacher.
 With Tanya’s suggestion ringing in my ears, before I realized it, I offered my services.

-from one of my classes
+My daughter Beth modeling The Pillowcase Dress from one of my classes |

 I went home, dug out my old syllabus and class descriptions and reworked them a bit.
 Then I got busy making samples of the class projects to show, and returned to the store to talk with Jack’s wife, Cecilia.
 She took one look at my portfolio and booked me on the spot.
 I left the store with at least four classes on the schedule for October and November.